Why do your beliefs matter? Thoughts become beliefs, then beliefs become our values, and our values become actions.

 Once you are an adult, you have the responsibility to fix your unhealthy programming.
 You can think your way out of it the same way you got in.
 Remember, your thoughts become beliefs.
 Using common sense and logic, and some evidence can help you break the chain reaction of unhealthy beliefs.

 We show our values by the things we do.
 The greater the value we have for something, the more we will act on its behalf.
 It is why it is nearly impossible to argue with someone who has already decided about something.

 When beliefs become our values, we must act to defend them.
 Once you take a position, you become obligated to support it, even when the choice is harmful.

 The term values relate to basic guidelines that govern behavior.
 They tell us what is right and what is wrong.
 So, when we act under these guidelines, we feel a sense of completion.
 However, values can often contain the same damaging programming as beliefs.
 So, values are a way of justifying actions that harm others or the environment.
-They can contain bias and prejudice.
+They can have bias and prejudice.

 Unstoppable Chain Reaction

 This sequence of events is something that projects in our attitude and actions.
 We attract people with the same beliefs, interests, and traits.
 So, when others mirror them, they believe and follow them.
 We also know this sociological effect as a mob mentality.
-Once you are a part of the mob, you act without your own conscience or will.
+Once you are a part of the mob, you act without your conscience or will.
 You will do things you would not otherwise do if you were alone.

-Your beliefs have consequences they create a chain reaction of behaviors that spiral outward into the world.
+Your beliefs have consequences; they create a chain reaction of behaviors that spiral outward into the world.
 Look at the actions done in the name of religion.
 Organized religion is not the answer.

 Remember this formula.
 Thoughts become beliefs.
-Then beliefs become our values and our values become actions.
+Then beliefs become our values, and our values become actions.

-(1) Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia